yoyesu/sparta-simulator/README.md

 ![user story](https://user-images.githubusercontent.com/115146708/199549868-ee5cb24c-7f83-44e5-9ea3-271718b8a838.png)

 REVIEW

+In our daily review we analysed our project board to see what had been completed and we demonstrated the working program to the client.
+We went through any changes that we made and what was left to build before we moved onto out next sprint.

 RETROSPECTIVE

+We used metroretro to analyse how the days work and use any lessons learnt to build better working practices.
+Useful lessons learned included: agreeing on names for classes/methods and put them on the lucid board so this saved time resolving these differences later, and sticking to the user story only as we had some developers working on the same class.

 BooLeans also created a UML diagram using Lucid, to create a visual representation of the program.
 Here is an image of Boo-Leans' UML diagram: